Robust inference for intermittently-monitored step-stress tests under Weibull lifetime distributions: Introduction

-Recent works on one-shot devices have shown the advantage of using divergence-based methods in terms of robustness, with an unavoidable (but not significant) loss of efficiency.
-Balakrishnan et al. (2019, 2020a, 2020b, 2021) developed robust estimation methods based on density power divergence (DPD) for the constant-stress model and then constructed robust test statistics for testing composite null hypothesis for different lifetime distributions, including exponential and Weibull.
-Recently, Castilla et al. (2022) developed robust estimators and test statistics based on the DPD for non-destructive one-shot devices tested under multiple step-stress ALT under exponential lifetimes, obtaining good empirical results.
-In this paper, we extend thiss work for the case of Weibull lifetime distributions.
+On the other hand, recent works on intermittently-monitored step-stress ALTs have shown the advantage of using divergence-based methods in terms of robustness, with an unavoidable (but not significant) loss of efficiency.
+Balakrishnan et al. (2023, 2024a, 2024b) developed robust estimation methods based on density power divergence (DPD) for the step-stress model for different lifetime distributions, including exponential, gamma and lognormal.

+Although the Weibull distribution is commonly used as a lifetime model in engineering, physical, and biomedical sciences, robust inferences have not yet been studied under this distribution.
+In this paper, we extend this work to the case of Weibull distributions.
+Additionally, we develop a Wald-type statistic to robustly test whether Weibull or exponential distributions should be considered.
+The properties of the minimum DPD estimators for intermittent monitored step-stress ALTs are theoretically derived, including their asymptotic distribution, which allows for the construction of asymptotic confidence intervals.
+From the robust estimators, point estimates and asymptotic confidence intervals for the Weibull lifetime characteristics are derived.
+Additionally, the performance of the proposed robust estimators is empirically compared to classical likelihood-based techniques through Monte Carlo simulations.
+The advantages for practical applications are illustrated using two different datasets analyzing the effect of temperature in light emitting devices.